Triathlon Philippines Asian Cup now, more triathlon events soon.

 Adorna crowns herself SEA Games Triathlon Champion Triathlon Philippines

 Jun 6, 2015

-The 21 year old Adorna who was the 2013 Swimmer of the Year, made the shift from the Philippine Swimming League to the Sport of Triathlon.
-Having being a multi event athlete.
+The 21-year-old Adorna, who was the 2013 Swimmer of the Year, made the Philippine Swimming League shift to the Sport of Triathlon.

-Claire decided to specialize on Triathlon as she enjoyed it more and felt she could go much further in that sport.
+Claire decided to specialize in Triathlon as she enjoyed it more and felt she could go much further in that sport.